M4NS0/homeworks/Web/Johns Hopkins University/Module 2/Lecture 22 - Relative and Absolute Element Positioning - Part I/Readme.md

 <br>

 ### Relative Positioning:

-Elemtent is positioned relative to its position in normal document flow
+Elemtent is positioned relative to its position in normal document flow position

 ```css
     * {